IBUNHABIBU/hino/README.md

 ### Challenges
 1.

-It seems like you're encountering an error related to SSH key authentication with the ed25519 key type in your Ruby application.
-The error message indicates that the ed25519 gem is missing, which is required for ssh-ed25519 support in net-ssh.
-Solution

-add
-gem 'ed25519', '>= 1.2', '< 2.0'
-gem 'bcrypt_pbkdf', '>= 1.0', '< 2.0'

 2.
 You have already activated uri 0.12.1, but your Gemfile requires uri 0.13.0.
 Prepending `bundle exec` to your command may solve this.